MoonPoet/xaprb-src/content/blog/2014/code_freezes.md

 Infrastructure is code, too.
 Frozen systems also become incompatible with the current tip of environment configuration and infrastructure automation code.
 The result is that emergency deployments are often done outside of normal change control procedures, and the usual automation and deployment code can't be used.

 To illustrate this problem, consider that app code and automation code are usually separate, although there is a dependency.
 This dependency is not properly versioned most of the time.
 Is your Puppet code version-controlled in lockstep with your application code, such that if you want to deploy a stale version of the app code, the deployment process will check out and use the older Puppet code?
-Would this even work, if it were possible -- can you just run old Puppet code on systems that have been advanced forward?
+Would this even work, if it were possible---can you just run old Puppet code on systems that have been advanced forward?
 The answer to both of these questions is likely no.

 Imagine trying to drive your car without all the usual help you get from it: no mirrors, no gauges, no power steering, no power brakes.
 A car with all these things disabled is largely inoperable for most people.